Hamilton Tigers: Takeover by New York

 Thomas Duggan of Montreal, owner of the Mount Royal Arena, held two options for expansion teams in the United States.
 He sold the first of the two to Boston grocery magnate Charles Adams, who used it to start the Boston Bruins.
 He sold the second to a New York bootlegger named "Big Bill" Dwyer for a team to play in New York.
 At the NHL league meeting of April 17, 1925, Dwyer was granted an expansion franchise for New York.

 Although Dwyer wished to purchase the Hamilton players, for a little while it seemed that Hamilton might remain in the NHL as Abso-Pure talked about building a new arena.
 The arena was not built and Dwyer bought the rights to the Tigers' players from Thompson for $75,000.
 Although Dwyer was ostensibly the owner of the Americans, due to his underworld ties he was not publicly named by the NHL at the meeting announcing the team.
 Instead, Colonel Hammond of Madison Square Garden, Duggan, and former Ottawa manager Tommy Gorman were announced as the officers.
 The new team was for a time known as the "New York Hamilton Tigers" by the time it reached training camp, but this was changed to the New York Americans.
 A Hamilton franchise was still considered to play in the NHL for the 1925–26 season, with a preliminary schedule including such a team, but nothing came of it.

 The last active Tigers player was Billy Burch, who retired in 1933.

 Other Hamilton Tigers ice hockey teams

 The OHA Tigers

 At the time, the city had another Tigers hockey club, fielding teams in the Ontario Hockey Association, the senior team playing in the OHA Senior A League.
 The senior Tigers wore the same black and gold colours as the NHL Tigers, and were just as popular.
 When the newspapers reported about "the Tigers" it was usually in reference to the amateurs, while the NHL team was called "the Professionals."
 The senior Tigers continued into the 1950s, winning the OHA championship in 1919, 1931, 1934, 1942 and 1944–1948.
 The team won the Allan Cup in 1919 and lost in the 1931 and 1946 finals.

+George Redding coached the Tigers in the 1940s, and credited journalist Ivan Miller for originating the "Tattered Tigers" nickname in 1945, referring to old uniforms worn by the team on route to reaching the 1946 Allan Cup finals.